X-czh/Algorithms-LeetCode/Topics/Dynamic Programming.md

 depends on other subproblems.
 It's better to draw a picture with arrows between subproblems to represent the dependencies.
 * **Find a good evaluation order**.
 Order the subproblems so that each one comes after the subproblems it depends on.
 The dependencies you identified in the previous step define a partial order over the subproblems; you need to find a linear extension of that partial order (a.k.a., do topological sorting over the dependency graph).
 * **(Optional) Find possible ways to reuse memoization space**.
 In many dynamic programming algorithms, it is not necessary to retain all intermediate results through the entire computation.
-More generally, if the solution to a problem of size n depends on its f(n) sub-problems, then usually only O(f(n)) auxiliary space is needed by reusing memoization space.
+More generally, if the solution to a problem of size n depends on its f(n) sub-problems, then at least O(f(n)) auxiliary space is needed by reusing memoization space.
 * **Analyze space and running time**.
 The number of distinct subproblems determines the space complexity of your memoized algorithm (without space reusing).
 To compute the total running time, add up the running times of all possible subproblems, assuming deeper recursive calls are already memoized.
 * **Write down the algorithm**.
 Finally!
 Usually a couple of nested loops.

-## Dynamic Programming on Trees

-## Dynamic Programming in DAGs
+## Representative Problems